 The problem of balance had never crossed my mind until I had an attack of vertigo a few years ago.
 It was weird.
 It felt like being carried by the waves in a chopping sea.
-I had to hold on to the bed to prevent from being thrown off.
+I had to hold on to the bed to avoid being thrown off.
 But I knew I was lying on a stationary bed.

-What is postural balance?
+What is ‘postural balance’?
 What keeps us upright and steady?